Pacuwu/Signal-Simulator-Demo-Mode/README.md

 NOTICE: THIS MODULE DOES NOT PROVIDE A REAL NETWORK OR SIGNAL; IT TAKES ADVANTAGE OF ANDROID'S DEMO MODE.

-If you want to change the randomization time, extract the module and open service.sh.
-In the last lines, change "sleep $((25 + RANDOM % 15" to the number of seconds you want, e.g., 30.

 Spanish:

 FUNCIONA EN KERNELSU!